Goyder

 Goyder has shown very soft population growth performance across periods assessed by AreaSearch

-Based on AreaSearch's analysis, Goyder's population is around 4,304 as of Aug 2025.
-This reflects an increase of 225 people (5.5%) since the 2021 Census, which reported a population of 4,079 people.
-The change is inferred from the estimated resident population of 4,155 from the ABS as of June 2024 and an additional 231 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.60 persons per square kilometer.
-Goyder's 5.5% growth since the 2021 census exceeded the SA3 area (4.1%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Goyder's population, as of November 2025, is approximately 4,409 people.
+This figure represents an increase of 330 individuals since the 2021 Census, which reported a population of 4,079.
+The increase was inferred from the estimated resident population of 4,152 in June 2024 and an additional 280 validated new addresses since the Census date.
+This results in a population density ratio of 0.70 persons per square kilometer.
+Goyder's growth rate of 8.1% since the 2021 census exceeded that of both the SA3 area (5.7%) and the non-metro area, indicating it as a region with notable growth.
+Overseas migration was identified as the primary driver for this population increase.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 62 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 181 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by these data and years beyond 2032, the SA State Government's Regional/LGA projections by age category are adopted.
+These projections indicate an overall population decline of 62 persons by 2041 in Goyder.
+However, specific age cohorts are expected to grow during this period, notably the 75 to 84 age group, which is projected to increase by 181 people.

 Frequently Asked Questions - Population